Athletics + Fitness

 Get Fit, Have Fun at the SAC

-Built in 2000, the 26,000-square-foot Student Activities Center (SAC) invigorates the quality of student life on campus.
+Built in 2000, the 26,000-square-foot Student Activity Center (SAC) invigorates the quality of student life on campus.
 Home to approximately 40 offerings per week, the SAC houses a full-size gymnasium, two racquetball/squash courts, a bike loan shop, a part-time dojo, and an extensive exercise and free-weight training room.
 Equipment for tennis, racquetball, squash, pool, table tennis, and outdoor adventure activities are available to check out at the front desk.
 All skill levels welcome and instruction provided.

 POLICIES AND PROCEDURES

 300 days of sun = fun on the field.

 The grassy ball field sits below the Student Activity Center at the “bottom” end of our Rocky Mountain campus.
 The field is where every imaginable outdoor activity unfolds, from archery tournaments and soccer games to Ultimate Frisbee and our annual Holi Festival that honors our South Asian community.
 It is where barbecues, water balloon fights, and the Funeral Games go down.
 It is the hallowed location of the annual softball game, which caps off the end of the year with a competitive game between the students and the staff and faculty.

 Are you a Geometer or Myrmidon?
 An Olympian or Quixotic?